Ergodic Formalism for topological Attractors and historic behavior: Topological and statistical attractors

-\begin{Proposition}[The statistical attractor of a $u$-Baire ergodic component] If $U\subset \XX$ is a $u$-Baire ergodic component of $f$, then there exists a unique statistical attractor $\ca\subset\overline{U}$ attracting (statistically) a residual subset of $U$.
-Moreover, $\omega_f^*(x)=\ca$ generically on $U$ and $\ca\subset A$, where $A$ is the topological attractor of $U$ (given by Proposition~\ref{Proposition-u-ergAttrac}). \end{Proposition} \begin{proof} The proof follows exactly the same script of the proof of Proposition~\ref{PropositionStatisticalAttractors}.
-The only difference is that we need to replace Proposition~\ref{Propositionkjuytf9tfg76} by Proposition~\ref{Proposition-u-ergAttrac} in the proof. \end{proof}
+\begin{Proposition}[The topological statistical attractor of a $u$-Baire ergodic component] If $U\subset \XX$ is a $u$-Baire ergodic component of $f$, then there exists a unique topological statistical attractor $\ca\subset\overline{U}$ attracting (statistically) a residual subset of $U$.
+Moreover, $\omega_f^{\star}(x)=\ca$ for a residual set of points $x\in U$ and $\ca\subset A$, where $A$ is the topological attractor of $U$ (given by Proposition~\ref{Proposition-u-ergAttrac}). \end{Proposition}